ldtteam/MinecoloniesWiki/tutorials/recipes.md

 Listed in this page are the current crafting recipes available in this mod.
 This will be updated as any craftable blocks are added and made public in the mod.

+**Notes**
+The building tool used in any of these recipes will not be consumed in the recipe, it is simply to seperate our recipes from possible conflicting recipes in other mods.

 ## Tools/Utilities

 | Name                  | Recipe         | Name              | Recipe     |